lotsofs/GTA-Radio-External/README.md

 To add:
 -Log settings to file so the tool doesn't need configuring every time it's booted
 -Proper muting rather than jury rigging it with volume control.
+-Custom hotkey support
 -Cool stuff

+Notes:
+All this program does is read memory values from the game and the music player, then sends appropriate media controls (volume up/down, pause/play).
+It does not directly write to the music player or the game.
+Foobar will need its volume up/down controls bound manually to these buttons, as it does not support them natively (play/pause IS supported natively)